Angelo Codevilla

-Angelo Maria Codevilla (May 25, 1943 – September 20, 2021) was an Italian-American professor of international relations at what is now the Pardee School of Global Studies at Boston University.
-He served as a U.S. Navy officer, a foreign service officer, and professional staff member of the Select Committee on Intelligence of the United States Senate.
+Angelo Maria Codevilla (May 25, 1943 – September 20, 2021) was an American professor of international relations at what is now the Pardee School of Global Studies at Boston University.
+He served as a United States Navy officer, a foreign service officer, and professional staff member of the Select Committee on Intelligence of the United States Senate.
 Codevilla's books and articles range from French and Italian politics to the thoughts of Machiavelli and Montesquieu to arms control, war, the technology of ballistic missile defenses, and a broad range of international topics.
 Articles by Codevilla have appeared in Commentary, Foreign Affairs, National Review, and The New Republic.
 His op-eds have appeared in The New York Times, The Wall Street Journal, The American Spectator and The Washington Post.
 He has also been published in Political Science Reviewer, Intercollegiate Review, and Politica.

-Education and career
+Early life and education

+Angelo Maria Codevilla was born on May 25, 1943, in Voghera, Italy, son of Angelo (a businessman) and Serena (Almangano) Codevilla.
+He emigrated to the United States in 1955, and became a United States citizen in 1962.

 He graduated from Rutgers University in 1965, having studied natural sciences, languages, and politics.
+After receiving a Ph.D. in 1973 from Claremont University Center, Codevilla began to teach political science.

+Career

-After receiving a Ph.D. in 1973 from Claremont Graduate School, Codevilla began to teach political science.
-In 1977 he joined the U.S. Foreign Service but quickly moved to Capitol Hill, where he served on the staff of the U.S. Senate Select Committee on Intelligence.
-He helped to conceive the technology programs that, in 1983, were relabeled the Strategic Defense Initiative.
-Between 1977 and 1985 he was on the staff of the Senate Select Committee on Intelligence.
-He was an aide to Senator Malcolm Wallop, serving on the staff of the Senate Select Committee on Intelligence 1977–1985.
-Meanwhile, he taught political philosophy at Georgetown University, and was a principal on Presidential transition teams for the Department of State and the Central Intelligence Agency.
-In 1980 Codevilla was appointed to the teams preparing the presidential transition for the State Department and the CIA.
+In 1977, Codevilla joined the U.S. Foreign Service but quickly transitioned to Capitol Hill, where he served on the staff of the U.S. Senate Select Committee on Intelligence as an aide to Senator Malcolm Wallop, a position he would hold until 1985.
+During this time, he also began teaching political philosophy at Georgetown University.

+By 1980, Codevilla was appointed to the teams preparing the presidential transition for the United States Department of State and the Central Intelligence Agency.
+His contributions to national security included helping to conceive the technology programs that, in 1983, were relabeled the Strategic Defense Initiative.
 Throughout his time in government, Codevilla published on intelligence and national security and taught.

 In 1985 Codevilla returned to full-time academic life as a senior research fellow at the Hoover Institution, Stanford University.
 He was professor of international relations at what is now the Pardee School of Global Studies at Boston University from 1995 to 2008.

-Personal life

-Angelo Maria Codevilla was born on May 25, 1943, in Voghera, Italy, son of Angelo (a businessman) and Serena (Almangano) Codevilla.
-He emigrated to the United States in 1955, and became a US citizen in 1962.
-He married Ann Marie Blaesser on December 31, 1966.
-His children are David, Peter, Michael, Elizabeth, and Thomas.
-He served in the U.S. Naval Reserve 1969–1971, leaving active duty as a lieutenant, junior grade.
-He received the Joint Service Commendation Medal.
-Codevilla died in a car accident in Tracy, California, on September 20, 2021, at the age of 78.
+Political and social views

+Codevilla held conservative views, advocating non-interference by government in public life.